KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     Part:NAME.
 The matching is done case-insensitively.
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

+.. method:: Vessel:PARTSNAMEDPATTERN(namePattern)

+    :parameter namePattern: (:ref:`string <string>`) Pattern of the name of the parts
+    :return: :struct:`List` of :struct:`Part` objects

+    Part:NAME.
+The matching is done identically as in :meth:`String:MATCHESPATTERN`\ .
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSTITLED(title)

     :parameter title: (:ref:`string <string>`) Title of the parts
     :return: :struct:`List` of :struct:`Part` objects

     Part:TITLE.
 The matching is done case-insensitively.
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

+.. method:: Vessel:PARTSTITLEDPATTERN(titlePattern)

+    :parameter titlePattern: (:ref:`string <string>`) Patern of the title of the parts
+    :return: :struct:`List` of :struct:`Part` objects

+    Part:TITLE.
+The matching is done identically as in :meth:`String:MATCHESPATTERN`\ .
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSTAGGED(tag)